 Matt’s portfolio is a simple tile layout, with titles and a link to more information appearing when you scroll over each one.
 Clicking to find out more, readers get lots of helpful insights into each project and Matt’s approach to it, such as this one on his work with Agile PR.

 We’ve looked before at great photography sites, but here’s another quick example.
-Photographer Matt Thomas specialises in several different kinds of photography, so he’s divided his portfolio into sections to make it easy for potential commercial clients to see what he could do for them.
+Photographer Matt Thomas specialises in several different kinds of photography, so he’s divided his portfolio of work into sections to make it easy for potential commercial clients to see what he could do for them.

 It’s a great way to showcase his expertise so that similar businesses can see they’re in professional hands.